-With the advent of the 21st Century, it would be fitting to look at how the colostomy, ileostomy and urostomy appliances of the 20th century have evolved with the aid of the cutting edge technology of the particular era.
+With the advent of the 21st Century, it would be fitting to look at how the first colostomy, ileostomy and urostomy appliances looked and how they have evolved with the aid of the cutting edge technology of the 20th and 21st centuries.

 I was tempted to call this article the First 100 years of the Colostomy but there are records dating back to the pre-Christian era, which tell how abdominal stab wounds would discharge contents from a protrusion of the large intestine (Verlag V, Druik KG.
 Stoma Care, Medical Focus 2: Special Edition, 1989)

 Realising this it becomes apparent just how much things have advanced in the colostomy world over the last hundred years, and how before that there was little or no advancements made.

 The pictures below are a graphical indication of what being a colostomist in the associated decades would have been like.
 With the absence of todays modern adhesives, and the designs being somewhat cumbersome to say the least, it puts our present Colostomy lives in perspective.
 Maybe things are bad at the moment for yourself, or indeed for me, but looking back at these pictures you can’t help but feel that things are not as bad now as they were then, and could have been today.